Azure/sql_python_deep_learning/README.md

 The web page can be accessed at `http://localhost:5000`.

 In case you want to access it from outside you have to open the port 5000 in the Azure portal (Network Interfaces/Network security group/Inbound security rules).
 You need to do the same in the Firewall inside the virtual machine (Windows Firewall with Advanced Security/Inbound rules).
-To access the web service from outside just replace `localhost` with the DNS of the VM.
+To access the web service from outside just replace `localhost` with the DNS or IP of the VM.

 You can try to search a patient called Anthony or another call Ana.
 You can also search for patients by ID entering a number between 0 and 200 (1594 if you use the full dataset).